Rikeroo/go-lift/README.md

-# go-lift
+# Go-lift
-Workout tracking web-app, providing statistics to inform your training written with Go and HTMX
+Light-weight Workout tracking web-app, providing statistics to inform your training.
+Written with Go and HTMX